Back to DWU AI Articles

 Scope & Methodology

 This article explains debt service calculation, deposit vs. cash basis, rate covenants, and coverage ratio mechanics in airport bond indentures.
 The content is based on authoritative sources including bond indenture documents filed on EMMA (Municipal Securities Rulemaking Board), rating agency methodologies from Moody's, S&P Global Ratings, and Fitch Ratings, and airport Official Statements.
-DWU Consulting maintains a proprietary workbook covering Days Cash on Hand analysis across 140+ airports and CPE metrics, which inform benchmarking examples in this guide.
+Airport-level benchmarking data, including Days Cash on Hand and CPE metrics across 140+ airports (sourced from ACFRs and EMMA filings), informs examples in this guide.
 This article is educational; readers can consult bond counsel before applying covenant calculations to their specific indentures.

 I. Introduction